ESCOMP/CTSM/doc/source/tech_note/Photosynthesis/CLM50_Tech_Note_Photosynthesis.rst

 as in :ref:`Bonan et al. (2011)<Bonanetal2011>`. :math:`V_{c\max 25}`  at
-cumulative leaf area index :math:`x` from the canopy top scales directly with :math:`LNC_{a}` , which decreases exponentially with greater cumulative leaf area, so that
+cumulative leaf area index :math:`x` from the canopy top scales directly with :math:`LNC_{a}` , which decreases exponentially with greater cumulative leaf area, so that [Verify with Rosie- different based on Vcmax option 0, 3, & 4]

 .. math::
    :label: 9.18